thesuhas/thesuhas/README.md

 ## Experience

+### Intern at the Centre for Cloud Computing and Big Data (June 2021 - Present)
+* Working with the Damn Vulnerable Web App.

 ### Interned at PES Innovation Lab (May - Aug 2020)

 * Worked on Simulating a concrete crack-detection Quad Copter in Gazebo Using ROS (Robot Operating System).